katpavan/katpavan.github.io/about.markdown

 ## AI Web3

 I work on [Manami.ai](https://twitter.com/manamidotai).
-She's an AI that hosts, judges, and plays AI-powered games on Twitter and the web.
+Manami AI is a deep research analyst for your crypto portfolio.
+Receive highly relevant insights and custom recommendations daily.
+Raised $2m seed round in 2022 (SFermion, IVC, cultur3 capital, Maveron, Taureon, Kevin Lin -Twitch, Dan Dinh - TSM, Alex Chung - Giphy, Thomas Vu - Riot Games, Dan Sommer -Trilogy Education)

 Before that, I was a Blockchain Solutions Architect at Consensys.
 Consensys was founded by Joseph Lubin, co-founder of Ethereum.
 MetaMask was made at Consensys, the first ever wallet for decentralized applications.